 “We are still in the first month of 2013, which has already proved harsh for millions of children suffering in Syria and for refugees who had to flee to neighbouring countries.
 Mali and the Central African Republic are also experiencing worsening conflict, threatening the lives of children and women,” said Ted Chaiban, UNICEF’s Director of the Office of Emergency Programmes.
 “Children are extremely vulnerable in emergencies, often living in unhealthy and unsafe conditions, at high risk of disease, violence, exploitation and neglect.”

-The Humanitarian Action for Children 2013 appeal includes countries prominent in today's news headlines along with many other countries that receive much less media coverage, such as Chad, Colombia, Ethiopia, the Philippines, Somalia and Yemen, but which also require urgent attention and assistance.
+The Humanitarian Action for Children 2013 appeal includes countries prominent in today’s news headlines along with many other countries that receive much less media coverage, such as Chad, the Democratic People’s Republic of Korea, Ethiopia, Myanmar, the Philippines, Somalia and Yemen, but which also require urgent attention and assistance.

 “The complex emergency in Syria represents one important focus of UNICEF’s global emergency response,” said Chaiban.
 “But we are also delivering results for children in highly challenging and largely forgotten emergencies around the world.”

-More than 85 per cent of the funding requirements are for humanitarian situations other than Syria and the related refugee crisis.
-The 45 countries and regions in the appeal are priorities due to the scale of the crisis, the urgency of its impact on children and women, the complexity of the response and the capacity to respond.
+The 45 countries and regions in the appeal are priorities due to the scale of the crises they are experiencing, the urgency of their impact on children and women, the complexity of the response and the existing capacity to respond.

-Contributions to UNICEF's 2013 requirements will allow the organization to build on its work in 2012.
+Contributions to UNICEF’s 2013 requirements will allow the organization to build on its work in 2012 across many countries.
 Some of the results achieved between January through October 2012 include: